-$y$ is minimal pairs accuracy (eqn~\ref{eq:blimp}).
-We run simple regression with each probe individually: $x_1$ is either BLiMP UUAS, UAS, or Spearman correlation $\rho_s$.
+where $y$ is minimal pairs accuracy (eqn~\ref{eq:blimp}) and $x_1$ is the probe score.
 For multiple regression, $x_1$ is UUAS or UAS and $x_2$ is $\rho_s$.
 Comparing $\beta_1$ and its $p$-value for the syntax probe when it is the sole predictor versus when paired with the control reveals the extent to which it predicts grammaticality outcomes.
 Since the two regression models are nested, we also include log-likelihood ratio tests (LRT) for robust statistical comparisons.

-We experiment at three BLiMP granularities: (1) full dataset (average results of all test suites), (2) each of the 13 phenomena separately with Holm-Bonferroni correction, (3) the two test suites in each of the subject-verb agreement and filler-gap phenomena that scored lowest in \citet{warstadt-etal-2020-blimp-benchmark}.
-For the individual test suite experiments, rather than tree UUAS/UAS, we determine if the induced syntactic tree contains a \emph{critical edge} corresponding to the phenomenon targeted by the minimal pairs.
-Appendix~\ref{sec:critical-edges} discusses critical edge criteria.
+\paragraph{Critical Edge Study in Difficult Paradigms.} Drilling down to the paradigm level, we select the two paradigms in each of the subject--verb agreement (\textit{distractor agreement relational noun}, \textit{distractor agreement relative clause}) and filler--gap (\textit{wh.\ vs.\ that with gap}, \textit{wh.\ vs.\ that with gap long distance}) phenomena that scored lowest in model accuracy in \citet{warstadt-etal-2020-blimp-benchmark}.
+Rather than tree UUAS/UAS, we determine if the induced syntactic tree for each $S_{acc}$ contains a \emph{critical edge} corresponding to the phenomenon targeted by the minimal pairs---an \texttt{nsubj} edge for subject--verb agreement, and an \texttt{obj} or \texttt{obl} edge for filler--gap.
+Appendix~\ref{sec:critical-edges} discusses critical edge criteria in-depth.
 We hypothesize that the binary outcome of the probe's ability to extract the critical edge on $S_{acc}$ is linked to the minimal pair binary outcome.